Rochester Latina-owned real estate company opens new facility

 ROCHESTER, N.Y.
-(WROC) — Rochester Mayor Malik Evans was invited to help cut the ribbon today to celebrate the opening of a new facility for the Latina-owned real estate firm R Realty Rochester.
+(WROC) — Rochester Mayor Malik Evans was invited to help cut the ribbon today for the opening of a new facility for the Latina-owned real estate firm R Realty Rochester.

 This new facility has been 13 months in the making, giving a once-empty property a full transformation.